 This déjà-vu is apparent when comparing the two artists: they walk the streets in different places and in different years, photographing and being influenced by the same subjects, before information and references were so easily and quickly accessible to all.
 Cheryl is a first-generation photographer who portrayed the various niche youth cultures that were coming to life in the 80s in New York: the hardcore scene, skateboarders, and the first graffiti writers.
 The same can be said of Zuek, 10 years later, who was part of the first generation of Italians to document the budding scene in this country.

 Cheryl Dunn affirms she is more fascinated by the highs and lows of humanity than by the mid-range, for her extremes are informative, they offer insight and knowledge.
-The photos in the exhibit chronicle her career, from the 90s through the recent Occupy Wall Street protests.
-The artist and filmmaker will also have two videos on display.
-In her creative journey, filmmaking was a natural progression arising from the still image: “I was always trying to say more than one frame could communicate, so ilmmaking was very freeing, incorporating lots of elements I love, music, movement, story telling”.
+The photos in the exhibit chronicle her career, from the 90s through the Occupy Wall Street protests.
+The artist and filmmaker will also had two videos on display.
+In her creative journey, filmmaking was a natural progression arising from the still image: “I was always trying to say more than one frame could communicate, so the making was very freeing, incorporating lots of elements I love, music, movement, storytelling”.